Department of Biostatistics

 Vanderbilt University Medical Center

-I am a fourth year PhD student in Biostatistics in the Department of Biostatistics, Epidemiology, and Informatics at the University of Pennsylvania under the mentorship of Taki Shinohara.
-I obtained my undergraduate degree in psychology from Pennsylvania State University some years ago and have been working in neuroimaging since I graduated.
+I am an Assistant Professor of Biostatistics in the Department of Biostatistics at Vanderbilt University Medical Center.
+I obtained my PhD in Biostatistics in the Department of Biostatistics, Epidemiology, and Informatics at the University of Pennsylvania under the mentorship of Taki Shinohara.
+My undergraduate degree is in cognitive neuroscience and I am particularly interested in applications in psychology and neuroimaging.

 For a complete listing of my publications please check out my Google Scholar Page.